White Oleander (film): Production

-Principal photography for "White Oleander" began on April 23, 2001.
+Principal photography for White Oleander began on April 23, 2001.
 Filming took place in Santa Clarita, California.
 Barbra Streisand turned down offers to direct the film and play Ingrid Magnussen.
 Alison Lohman wore a wig throughout filming because she had just finished playing a cancer patient in deleted scenes from the film Dragonfly (2002).
 The film clip Claire (Renée Zellweger) shows Astrid as an example of her acting career is of Zellweger's own early performance in The Return of the Texas Chainsaw Massacre (1994).

 Release

 Reception

-White Oleander holds a rating of 70% on Rotten Tomatoes and a score of 61 on Metacritic, indicating generally favorable reviews.

 Stephen Holden, writing for The New York Times, called it a "rich, turbulent adaptation," and described the performances as "superbly acted from top to bottom."
 Comparing it to other films on the same theme – Anywhere but Here (1999), Tumbleweeds (1999), and The Divine Secrets of the Ya-Ya Sisterhood (2002) – Holden found White Oleander to be the only one to show "how children instinctively absorb their parents' attitudes and personalities."
 Andrew Sarris, writing for The Observer, named it as a runner-up on his list of the ten best English-language films of 2002.
 Roger Ebert, writing for the Chicago Sun-Times, was critical of the film, writing, "The performances are often touching and deserve a better screenplay."

 The performances were widely acclaimed, particularly those of Pfeiffer and Lohman.
 The New York Times called Pfeiffer's role the "most complex screen performance of her career... at once irresistible and diabolical", while the Los Angeles Times singled out her "riveting, impeccable performance in what is literally and figuratively a killer role."
 Variety described it as a "daring, unsympathetic performance".
 Lohman's work was variously described as "the year's most auspicious screen acting début", a "tremendously weighty and extended role... [taken on] with great confidence" and an "awesome performance".